 If you choose one that’s poor quality, you risk ending up with a slow, unstable website.
 That can drive away your readers and reduce your chances of ranking well in Google.

-For those on a tight budget, Bluehost or Siteground are low-cost choices to get started fast.
+If you’re on a budget, Bluehost is a great low-cost choice to get started fast.

-For those with a little more to spend, I recommend WPX for great customer service, fast speeds and reliable uptime.
+But if you have more to spend, then I’d recommend trying WPX for great customer service, fast speeds and reliable uptime.

 #4.
 Not doing ANY keyword research.

 In those early days before I knew SEO, I thought I could just “write about my passion” and readers would magically show up.